 2. Talk to your lenders

 If you’re struggling to repay debts whether it be your mortgage, overdraft, credit cards or personal loans, there is help available to you.
-New measures from the Government and the financial watchdog – the Financial Conduct Authority (FCA) – mean borrowers can apply for a three-month payment holiday for some products, called a ‘payment freeze’.
-Interest still racks up, but it can provide important breathing space.
-You can also discuss other options such as restructuring the debt to reduce monthly payments.
+You might be able to discuss options such as restructuring the debt to reduce monthly payments.
 Find out more here.

 3. Check your credit report